cozy/ACH/README.md

 You can see an example of helpers [here](https://gitlab.cozycloud.cc/labs/ACH/blob/master/data/bank/helpers/bankDummyHelpers.js).

-To import some data on recette :
+You can import to a remote Cozy with the `--url` option :

 ```shell
 $ ACH import data/bank/bankData.json data/bank/helpers/bankDummyHelpers.js --url https://recette.cozy.works